You are here: Start » Machine Vision Guide » Camera Calibration and World Coordinates

 Camera model can be directly used to obtain an undistorted image (an image, which would have been taken by a camera with the same basic parameters, but without lens distortion present), however for most use cases the camera calibration is just a prerequisite to some other operation.
 For example, when camera is used for inspection of planar surfaces (or objects lying on such surface), the camera model is needed to perform a World Plane calibration (see World Plane - measurements and rectification section below).

-World Plane - Measurements And Rectification
+World Plane - Measurements and Rectification

-Vision systems which are concerned with observation and inspection of planar (flat) surfaces, or objects lying on such surfaces (e.g. conveyor belts) can take advantage of the image to world plane transform mechanism of Adaptive Vision Studio, which allows for:
+Vision systems which are concerned with observation and inspection of planar (flat) surfaces, or objects lying on such surfaces (e.g. conveyor belts) can take advantage of the image to world plane transform mechanism of Aurora Vision Studio, which allows for:

 - Calculation of real world coordinates from locations on original image.
 This is crucial, for example, for interoperability with external devices, such as industrial robots.
 Suppose a object is detected on the image, and its location needs to be transmitted to the robot.
 The detected object location is given in image coordinates, however the robot is operating in real world with different coordinate system.
 A common coordinate system is needed, defined by a world plane.

 - Image rectification onto the world plane.
 This is needed when performing image analysis using original image is not feasible (due to high degree of lens and/or perspective distortion).
 The results of analysis performed on a rectified image can also be transformed to real-world coordinates defined by a world plane coordinate system.
 Another use case is a multi-camera system – rectification of images from all the cameras onto common world plane gives a simple and well defined relation between those rectified images, which allows for easy superimposing or mosaic stitching.